-Semester I Credits ECHD 101 Introduction to Early Childhood ......3 PSYC 101 Introduction to Psychology......3 SOCI 101 FYEP 101 First Year Experience.....1 Science Elec. w/lab (GER 2)\\......4 Semester II ECHD 123 Student Teaching Orientation.....1 ECHD 125 Curriculum Development ......3 PSYC 220 Child Development......3 Math Elective (GER 1)\\......3 16 Semester III ECHD 201 Student Teaching Experience I w/Seminar.....4 ECHD 121 Wellness in Young Children......3 ECHD 250 Children with Special Needs......3 SOCI 210 Sociology of the Family ......3 History Elective (GER 4, 5 or 6) ......3 16 Semester IV ECHD 202 Student Teaching Experience II w/Seminar.....6 ECHD 200 Planning Prog. for Young Children...3 ECHD 285 Iss. & Policies in Early Care & Ed.\..3 Arts Elective (GER 8) ......3 15
+Semester I Credits ECHD 101 Introduction to Early Childhood3 PSYC 101 Introduction to Psychology......3 SOCI 101 FYEP 101 First Year Experience.....1 Science Elec. w/lab (GER 2)......4 Semester II ECHD 123 Student Teaching Orientation.....1 ECHD 125 Curriculum Development3 PSYC 220 Child Development......3 Math Elective (GER 1)......3 16 Semester III ECHD 201 Student Teaching Experience I w/Seminar.....4 ECHD 121 Wellness in Young Children......3 ECHD 250 Children with Special Needs......3 SOCI 210 Sociology of the Family3 History Elective (GER 4, 5 or 6)3 16 Semester IV ECHD 202 Student Teaching Experience II w/Seminar.....6 ECHD 200 Planning Prog. for Young Children...3 ECHD 285 Iss. & Policies in Early Care & Ed...3 Arts Elective (GER 8)......3 15

-\\ One college-level mathematics course (Math for Elementary Teachers or Survey of Math recommended) and one science course with a lab are required.
+One college-level mathematics course (Math for Elementary Teachers or Survey of Math recommended) and one science course with a lab are required.

-- NOTE: Early Childhood students must meet seven out of ten General Education Requirements and successfully complete the SUNY Canton Computer Competency requirement. - Student Learning Outcomes can be found at www. canton.edu/business/early\childhood/.
+NOTE: Early Childhood students must meet seven out of ten General Education Requirements .

+Student Learning Outcomes can be found at www. canton.edu/business/early_childhood/.

-The Electrical Engineering Technology (EET) program prepares students for a wide range of opportunities ranging from manufac-turing and defense to power generation and computing.
+The Electrical Engineering Technology (EET) program prepares students for a wide range of opportunities ranging from manufacturing and defense to power generation and computing.
 At completion, graduates receive the Associate in Applied Science degree and have considerable flexibility for continuing their education or commencing their career directly.
 Math skills and an interest in science are expected, and the student will receive extensive hands-on experience in a small class setting.
-Graduates can continue in the four year EET program (B.Tech.), and will have the flexibility to take more courses in Mathematics as a minor in the Electrical Technology Bachelors degree program.
+Graduates are qualified to work as technicians, or continue in the four year EET program (B. Tech.), and will have the flexibility to a number of elective courses including Mathematics as minor.

-- Utilize their computer in all of the major courses to enhance employability upon graduation. - Acquire hands-on experience with programmable controllers, motors, generators, electrical power systems, industrial electronics, communications, and other related areas. - · Study under experienced faculty members in small class settings. - Are recommended to have a laptop computer duringtheir senior year.
+- Utilize their computer in all of the major courses to enhance employability upon graduation. - · Acquire hands-on experience with programmable controllers, motors, generators, electrical power systems, industrial electronics, communications, and other related areas. - · Study under experienced faculty members in small class settings. - Are recommended to have a laptop computer duringtheir senior year.